RutendoMidzi/Skills2022v2/README.md

 ● Task verification => proof of the quality of the result (Screenshots)(Task1Screens)

 At the end of the Skill exam, you will have all this information updated in the GitHub.
 The details of the particular tasks are explained in the following pages.

-# Task
-# ----------------------------

 # Task 1:  Manage GitHub scripts and documents
 ### Task description:
 Create a folder “Skills2022v2” in your DEVASC virtual machine and start a git repository

 # Task 2: Manage Webservers through Ansible.
 ### Task description:
 Write the Ansible script to install and test the webserver with ping command in a single playbook.
 Choose either Apache or Nginx server based on your own preference

 # Task 3: Manage Docker microservices
 ### Task description: